 Table of Contents

-This is a very important question and a big part of proper cannabis cultivation.
+This is a fundamental question and a big part of proper cannabis cultivation.
 Alas, there is no simple answer.

-The needs for growing healthy plants vary greatly as many factors have to be taken into account.
+The needs for growing healthy plants vary greatly as many factors must be considered.

-The plant has different phases, the growing medium you use and the external influences combined create a big difference in the thirst of your plant.
+The plant has different phases; the growing medium you use and the external influences combined create a big difference in your plant's thirst.
 You have to feel the soil, learn to read the plant, and know what to do.

-Creating the optimal environment will minimize stress on your weed plants and allow them to be able to focus all their energy to grow and create those gorgeous buds for us.
-It takes some effort and getting used to, but we are confident that you will become a water management specialist!
+Creating the optimal environment will minimize stress on your weed plants and allow them to focus all their energy on growing and creating those gorgeous buds for us.
+It takes some effort and getting used to it, but we are confident that you will become a water management specialist!

-What are the factors you have to take into the calculation?
+What are the factors you must consider in the calculation?

-- In which Stage Of Growth your weed plant is
+- At which Stage Of Growth your weed plant is

 - Growing medium and the container